 This AJT column is part of a series giving a supporter of each of the remaining presidential candidates a chance to pitch the Jewish community on that candidate.
 Read the others here.

-Sen. Bernie Sanders would be America’s first Jewish president.
-Of the candidates, his campaign best serves the Jewish community and America as a whole.
+Sen. Bernie Sanders could be our first Jewish president, and of all the candidates he would best serves the community (and America as a whole) through surprisingly conventional methods.

 His voting record is consistent with the long Jewish tradition of compassion.
 Sanders voted in favor of expanding services for victims of domestic violence and for paid family leave and equal wages for women.
 He voted for Wall Street reform and student loan reform when others turned a blind eye.
 Unlike other candidates, he does not accept funds from prison lobbyists, Wall Street or oil companies.